colintsteele/calendar-events/README.md

   - Add Event JSON parsable validation.
   - Put the initializer behind a `Rails::Command::ServerCommand` so that if your AWS infrastructure is not working, you can still run the application without touching the infrastructure.
 Because of a `rescue` on `S3EventChecker` however, you should still be able to run the application regardless.
   - Use ActionCable's model syntax.
-  - Add a feature flag to disable S3 event checking (mostly for testing purposes.)
+  - Add a feature flag to disable S3 event checking (mostly for testing purposes).

 # AWS Infrastructure